Extrinsic black hole uniqueness in pure Lovelock gravity: Further comments on the case

 We observe that the space-like slice $(M_{k,m,-}, g_{k,m,-})$ above may be embedded as an asymptotically hyperbolic graph in hyperbolic space $(\mathbb H^{n+1}, \overline g_{0,-})$, where

 Similarly to (\ref{fin}), we now have

 so that solving for $\mathfrak t=\mathfrak t(\mathfrak r)$ defines the (two-sheeted) graph.
-A direct computation, quite similar to the one appearing in Subsection \ref{ext:bh}, confirms that this graphical realization of the Lovelock-adS black holes exhaust, up to an isometry, the family of rotationally invariant hypersurfaces in $\mathbb H^{n+1}$ satisfying the curvature condition ${\pmb \sigma}_{2k}(A)=0$.
+A direct computation, quite similar to the one appearing in Subsection \ref{ext:bh}, confirms that this graphical realization of the Lovelock-adS black holes exhaust, up to an isometry, the family of rotationally invariant hypersurfaces in $\mathbb H^{n+1}$ satisfying the curvature condition ${\bm \sigma}_{2k}(A)=0$.
 This clearly suggests that a notion of {\em extrinsic} Lovelock black hole should be available in this setting and that a corresponding black hole uniqueness result in the line of Theorem \ref{main} should hold true under a suitable ellipticity condition.
 As in the case discussed in the bulk of this paper, in order to carry out this program we should be able to establish a version of Theorem \ref{al:rem:res} in this hyperbolic context.
-We also mention that a Penrose-type inequality for asymptotically hyperbolic graphs suitably embedded in $\mathbb H^{n+1}$ has been proved in \cite{ge2015gbc}; see also \cite{de2016alexandrov}, where the corresponding result has been established in the Einsteinian setting ($k=1$).
+We also mention that a Penrose-type inequality for asymptotically hyperbolic graphs suitably embedded in $\mathbb H^{n+1}$ has been proved in \cite{ge2015gbc}; the corresponding result in the Einsteinian setting ($k=1$) has been established in \cite{de2016alexandrov}, with a previous (non-sharp) contribution appearing in \cite{dahl2013penrose}.
 Thus, the appropriate version of Theorem \ref{rig:char} is also expected to hold true in this setting.
 We hope to address the issues raised in this section elsewhere.